-Considered safe havens for many, Southeast Asian countries, in particular Thailand, Malaysia, and Indonesia have long hosted considerable numbers of asylum seekers and refugees from various nationalities who seek protection and assistance outside of their home countries.
-However, the lack of national frameworks to protect asylum seekers and refugees leave many in highly vulnerable situations as they are considered illegal and are therefore often denied their fundamental right to protection.
+Considered safe havens for many, southeast Asian countries, in particular Thailand, Malaysia, and Indonesia, have long hosted considerable numbers of asylum seekers and refugees from various nationalities who seek protection and assistance outside of their home countries.
+However, the lack of national frameworks to protect asylum seekers and refugees leave many in highly vulnerable situations as they are considered illegal and are therefore often denied the fundamental right to protection.

-Thailand, Malaysia, and Indonesia are the largest host countries for refugees in Southeast Asia.
+Thailand, Malaysia, and Indonesia are the largest host countries for refugees in southeast Asia.
 Nonetheless, they are not signatories to the 1951 Convention relating to the Status of Refugees.
-These countries may be willing to increase protection space, which will result in a more formalised legal recognition of asylum seekers and refugees; however, the current lack of national legal protection mechanisms effectively renders these communities ‘illegal migrants’ and therefore in need of assistance.
+Although these countries may be willing to increase protection space, which will result in a more formalised legal recognition of asylum seekers and refugees, with no national legal protection mechanisms currently in place, they are considered ‘illegal migrants’ and are in need of assistance.

-Over the past few years, an unprecedented surge in mixed migratory flows has resulted in a growing backlog of asylum seekers and refugees in Thailand, Malaysia, and Indonesia.
-During this extensive period of waiting, they are exposed to a wide range of risks, including detention, exploitation, persecution, and economic hardship as they do not have the right to work.
-Currently, there are more than 180 000 asylum seekers and refugees living in the three Southeast Asian countries, the vast majority of whom live in capital cities and urban areas.
+Over the past few years, an unprecedented surge in mixed migratory flows has resulted in growing backlogs of asylum seekers and urban refugees in Thailand, Malaysia, and Indonesia.
+Individuals seeking refugee status inevitably face extended waiting times of up to two or three years for the refugee status determination (RSD) process.
+During this extensive waiting period, they are exposed to a wide range of risks, including detention, exploitation, persecution, and economic hardships as they do not have the right to work.
+Currently, there are more than 180 000 asylum seekers and refugees living in the three southeast Asian countries, the vast majority of who live in capital cities and urban areas.

-Due to their geographic locations, the three countries are also exposed to a wide array of natural disasters, ranging from floods to tropical storms, landslides, droughts, volcanic eruptions, tsunamis, and earthquakes.
+Due to their locations, the three countries are also exposed to a wide array of natural disasters, ranging from floods, tropical storms, landslides, droughts, volcanic eruptions, and tsunamis to earthquakes.

-In response to the rapidly growing number of asylum seekers and refugees in Southeast Asia, from 2017 to 2018 the European Union provided €1.8 million in humanitarian aid to enhance protection to vulnerable individuals in Thailand, Malaysia, and Indonesia.
+In response to the rapidly growing numbers of asylum seekers and refugees in southeast Asia, in 2017 the European Union allocated €1.8 million to enhance humanitarian protection to vulnerable individuals in Thailand, Malaysia, and Indonesia.

-Since 2013, more than €1.1 million have been allocated to provide emergency humanitarian support to Rohingya and Bangladesh migrants detained in immigration detention centres and shelters in Thailand and Indonesia.
-From 1995 to 2016, the EU also provided a total of almost €120 million in humanitarian aid to refugees from Myanmar residing in camps along the border in Thailand, prioritising mainly food assistance and primary health care.
+Since 2013, more than €1.1 million has been allocated to provide emergency humanitarian support to Rohingya and Bangladesh migrants detained in immigration detention centres and shelters in Thailand and Indonesia.
+From 1995 to 2016, the EU also provided almost €120 million in humanitarian aid to refugees from Myanmar/Burma residing in camps along the border in Thailand, prioritising mainly food assistance and primary health care.